aliadrian/portfolio/README.md

 The original website was designed to be simplistic and clean while including features like MDX blog posts with view counts, a dark mode toggle, an about page, and more.
 I am grateful for their work and the permission to use it.

-You can check out the original project here: https://www.b-r.io/
+You can check out his profile and projects here: [https://www.b-r.io/](https://github.com/BrianRuizy)

 ## Tech Stack